DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-18-new-international-students-section.md

 <div class="govuk-inset-text">
   <p class="govuk-heading-s">
-    These designs are no longer live
+    These designs have progressed further
   </p>
-  Go to <a href="https://becoming-a-teacher.design-history.education.gov.uk/find-teacher-training/improving-course-pages/?">improving how candidates view course information and compare courses</a> for the latest designs.
+  Go to <a href="https://becoming-a-teacher.design-history.education.gov.uk/find-teacher-training/improving-course-pages/?">improving how candidates view course information and compare courses</a> - 18 June 2024.
 </div>

 We’ve started looking at how to improve the experience for non-UK based candidates applying for postgraduate teacher training.
 As part of this, we reviewed the information on course pages.